ellima/background-lighting-model/README.md

-# Day- and Nightlight Background Library for WS2812b LED Strips
+# Library for daylight spectrum cycle background lighting w/ WS2812b LEDs

 This C++ library uses the [Adafruit_NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) to provide an easy-to-use method for background lighting installations of WS2812b-LEDs, controlled by a microcontroller like an ESP32, ESP8266 or Arduino.
-A use case might be an LED strip around a model-railway or something similar that needs a day-like backround lighting.
+A use case might be an LED strip around a model-railway or something similar that needs a daylight spectrum cycle backround lighting.

-It mimics the light of the sky from a bright blue around noon to dark blue around midnight during a day cycle.
+It mimics the light of the sky from a bright blue around noon to dark blue around midnight during a course of a day.
 The time period can be set arbitrarily.
 Twilight in the morning and eveining are also built in.

 ## Prerequisites

-This project was tested with an ESP8266 so far and should also run on an ESP32.
-Arduino Uno doesn't work so far, but due to its little RAM capacity it is advicable to use more powerful architectures like the ESP preocessors anyway.
+This project was tested with an ESP8266 and the Arduino Uno board so far and should also run on an ESP32. **NOTE: The Arduino Uno only has 2kB in RAM.
+Each Pixel on the strip takes up ~18 Byte so be careful controlling large numbers of LEDs with the UNO.**

+Using an ESP board is recommended.

-* ESP32 or ESP8266 board
+* ESP32, ESP8266 or Arduino board
 * The ArduinoIDE.
 Download and install [here](https://www.arduino.cc/en/Main/Software)
-* Add your board to the ArduinoIDE
+* If you don't use an Arduino, add your board to the ArduinoIDE
     * [ESP32](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md)
     * [ESP8266](https://github.com/esp8266/Arduino#installing-with-boards-manager)
 * Install [Adafruit_NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) according to their installation instructions on their [GitHub repo](https://github.com/adafruit/Adafruit_NeoPixel).
 Additional information about this library can be found [here](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-use).